gellel/fontstyle/README.rst

 fontstyle
 =========

-| terminal output can be hard to read.
+| using terminal often? well, i think that the output can be hard to read.
-| maybe you need something to break up the text?
+| like me, maybe you need something to break up the text? you know, make it stand out?
-| add some formatting for easier printing!
+| this module is for you!add some formatting for easier printing!

 installation
 ------------

-| supports installation using both github and pypi
+| supports package install using github and pypi
 |

 .. code-block:: console